Photons x Force: Differentiable Radiation Pressure Modeling

-\mysubsection{Integration}{IntegratorVerification} We first verify that our integrator can solve the relevant problems --motion of spacecraft in outer space-- with an error similar to a reference integrator on a dataset of representative tasks.
+We first verify that our integrator can solve the relevant problems --motion of spacecraft in outer space-- with an error similar to a reference integrator on a dataset of representative tasks.

 \paragraph{Dataset} As tasks we use prediction of all 12 GPS block 2-F satellites on the 1st of March 2020.
 12 trajectories are published by the \ac{IGS} \cite{johnston2017international}.
 These represent the gold standard in the satellite positioning community.
 These are routinely compared to laser ranging and have a reported accuracy on the scale of a few \unit{cm} \cite{zajdel2023combination}.